Tamara Tarasenko

-Graduated with honors from the philological faculty of the Odessa State I. I. Mechnikov University (OSU) in 1961.
+Graduated with honors from the philological faculty of the Odesa State I. I. Mechnykov University (OSU) in 1961.
 PhD thesis - "Regulatory Aspects of Social Functioning of the Language” (1974).

-Worked as a Russian language and literature teacher, senior librarian at the University Scientific Library, professor at the Department of Philosophy, Head of the Department of Philosophy, Director of the Odessa State University Library.
+Worked as a Russian language and literature teacher, senior librarian at the University Scientific Library, professor at the Department of Philosophy, Head of the Department of Philosophy, Director of the Odesa State University Library.